 The paper reported “The tourists protested vigorously that the infringement occurred outside the box and the game was held up for over two minutes before Attu Mensah (Accra) could take the spot kick”.

 The penalty conversion was the first goal the Hammers conceded on the tour.
 But to balance the coverage the report explained that the Hammers “were faster on the ball and Accra Hearts had to chase after them for most part of the game” and ”they found it very difficult to penetrate the formidable West Ham defence which was superbly manned by skipper John Bond and left back John Lyall”.

 The names of the places visited are a reminder of the African colonial days before many of the countries gained independence.
 The map illustrates the journey across Africa and the places visited.
-Today the Foreign Office would probably advise against all but essential travel by foreign tourists visiting some of these places in Africa.
+Today the Foreign Office would probably advise against all but essential travel to some of these places.